Muhammedashraf10/eks-demo/README.md

 ## Pre-requisites

-1- A machine contains terraform & configured to access AWS resources,  I used EC2 with ubuntu ( to install these tools please follow references link
+1- A machine contains terraform & configured to access AWS resources,  I used EC2 with ubuntu ( to install these tools please follow references link ).
+2- github cli configured on your machine.

 ## Repository Structore